Credit card safety

 Types of Card Criminals:

-- Malware writer: Malware authors write the software code that remotely hacks into major databanks to get stored credit card numbers.
+- Malware writer: Malware authors write software code that remotely hacks into major databanks to get stored credit card numbers.
 Some malware writers are part of organized crime rings, others are freelancers selling code with no idea of who uses it.
 Someone will create the malware, then they sell it for hackers to use to steal credit card data.

 - Phishers and Spoofers: Some malware coders specialize in creating phishing emails or web site designed to get you to give up your personal information.
 They may have hacked into a database to get your email address.
 Besides targeting consumers, phishers also often target nontechnical employees of banks or retailers that handle a lot of consumer data.